IBonane/QRcodeGenerator/README.md

 "code.png" is a just example.

-The source code is only "qrcodeGeneratorApp.py"
+for the console mode : The source code is only "qrcodeGeneratorApp.py"

+for the GUI mode : The source code is only "qrcodeGeneratorAppGUI.py"